Partner & Certified Specialist

 Ms. Grzegorek is very active in the immigration field and has lectured and published frequently on topics such as Representing Clients Who Do Fundamental Research; Immigration in a Fluctuating Economy; Immigration for Business Professionals in Finance, Marketing and Operations; This Isn’t Your Senior Attorney’s H-1B Environment: The Employer Compliance and Document Retention for Foreign Nationals; and Tricky LCA and PERM Issues for a Mobile Workforce.

 Activities in the immigration field also include liaison and policy formation on the regional and national level.
 She served with the American Immigration Lawyers Association as Chair of the Students & Scholars Committee and as Chair of the Liaison Committee for the USCIS California Service Center and currently serves with the Nebraska Service Center Committee.
-She also works with the National Association of Foreign Student Advisors (NAFSA) and spoke most recently at the 2017 annual conference.
+She also works with the National Association of Foreign Student Advisors (NAFSA) and has spoken at the Annual Conference as well as Region XII.

 - Presenter, “H-1B Alternatives for Students: Es, Os, and More,” NAFSA Region XII Southern California District Mini-Conference (2018)